your-trickster/your-trickster.github.io/wiki/dichotomies.md

 - rationale-oriented types have NeSi paired with TiFe and NiSe paired with TeFi.
 From the Ne + Ji perspective, rationale types refine their clarity (Ne + Ti), in which they strive to be consistent (Si + Ti), having to acknowledge reality.
 Rationale types are more so progressive, as they do not refine traditions (Te).
 Rationale types pursue equity (Ne + Fe) and oppose authority (Te + Se).
 Rationale types are more so empathetic (Ne understands people, Fe focuses on others' feelings).
 They focus more on their unknowns than their knowns.
 - harmony-oriented types have NeSi paired with TeFi and NiSe paired with TiFe.
 From the Ne + Ji perspective, harmony types refine their comfort (Ne + Fi) instead of clarity (that is not to say they can’t possibly strive to know something).
 Harmony types are more so conservative, as they upkeep traditions (Te + Si).
 They don’t oppose authority as a concept (Te + Si), either complying or seeking to obtain it.
 Harmony types are more so sympathetic (Ne understands people, Fi focuses on their own feelings).
 They focus more on their knowns than their unknowns.

+### Evolution vs Involution

+- evolutionary types are certain about their knowns and uncertain about their unknowns, so their progress ends up flowing naturally and directly, they themselves being emerged in the process {passion and happiness ponenda};
+- involutionary types are certain about their unknowns and uncertain about their knowns, so their progress has a warped, inverse direction, which may result in things like omitting details or jumping between hypotheses {legacy and emotion ponenda}.

 ## Asymmetric dichotomies